mohanson/pxsol/doc/content/tx_serialize.md

 ## Using Compact-u16 to Represent Length

-The variable-length integer encoding used in Solana’s serialization algorithm is called compact-u16.
-The core idea of this algorithm is to represent a 16-bit integer (maximum value 65535) using 1 to 3 bytes, depending on the value’s size.
+The variable-length integer encoding used in Solana's serialization algorithm is called compact-u16.
+The core idea of this algorithm is to represent a 16-bit integer (maximum value 65535) using 1 to 3 bytes, depending on the value's size.
 Its encoding rules are similar to traditional VLQ (variable-length quantity) encoding, utilizing 7 bits per byte for actual data and the highest bit (8th bit) as a "continuation bit" to indicate whether additional bytes need to be read.

 The specific encoding process is as follows:

-For values less than 128 (0x7f), only 1 byte is needed.
+- For values less than 128 (0x7f), only 1 byte is needed.
 The highest bit is set to 0, indicating no subsequent bytes, and the remaining 7 bits store the value.

 Q: What is the encoding of the value 5 (binary 00000101)?